Text Link

 • Wearing loose-fitting clothing

-• Hiding information from you or other members of their support system
+• Hiding information from loved ones or treatment team members

 • Appearing stressed or anxious

 If you are worried that your loved one is at risk of relapsing, you can help enact their relapse prevention plan.
 Encourage your loved one to seek extra support, whether that be additional therapy sessions or attending more frequent support group meetings.
-In the event of an actual relapse, you can empower your friend or family member to re-enter an eating disorder treatment program.
+In the event of full collapse, you can empower your friend or family member to re-enter an eating disorder treatment program.

 • Moving to a new city or state